Best for cold readers who want the approval, logging, and recovery questions first.

 A low-friction resource for readers who need language for allowed, ask, blocked, logging, and recovery states.

-A short form that captures the stack, bottleneck, risk boundary, and first workflow worth mapping.
+A short request for help reviewing the stack, bottleneck, risk boundary, and first workflow worth mapping.

 A calendar path for teams who already know the workflow, owner, approval authority, and decision timeline.